• Skip to primary navigation

 Don’t Overcook the Paneer: Avoid overcooking the paneer, as it can become rubbery.
 It only needs a few minutes of cooking to absorb the flavours.

 Customize to Taste: Remember that paneer bhurji is a versatile dish.
-Customize it by adding or omitting ingredients based on your personal preferences.
+You can customize it by adding or omitting ingredients based on your personal preferences.
 Pav Bhaji Masala can be added in place of garam masala.

-Vegetable Additions: Feel free to add vegetables like green peas, bell peppers, or spinach to enhance the nutritional value and flavour of your quick paneer bhurji.
-Just be sure to sauté them until they are tender before adding the paneer.
+Vegetable Additions: To enhance the nutritional value and flavour of your quick paneer bhurji, feel free to add vegetables like green peas, bell peppers, or spinach.
+Be sure to sauté them until they are tender before adding the paneer.

 Frequently Asked Questions